 As anyone who makes a living searching the tax code for loopholes knows, there’s always another loophole.
 There’s always another way of structuring things to save your client money.
-Even if Congress was functional, they couldn’t close the loopholes one by one.
-The only sensible thing to do would be to scrap the whole thing and make something simpler.
+Even if Congress were functional, they couldn’t close the loopholes one by one.
+The only sensible thing to do would be to scrap the whole thing and make something simpler (if one’s goal were just to close loopholes; I don’t support this politically).

 If an AI’s goal is to maximize human happiness, it doesn’t matter how many things it’s not allowed to do along the way.
 The actual optimal solution to this problem is something like the Matrix, and we can’t confidently make rules against all the different ways of getting there or thereabouts.
 If our constraints are so well placed that this no longer becomes the best solution, then some solution that is similar in spirit will replace it as the optimal solution.
 For example, we stipulate that the AI must never act in a way such that there is more than a 1% chance of more than 1% of human skulls (belonging to living people) being penetrated.
 Now it can’t put electrodes in our brains.
 (What does the AI do?
 I don’t know… everyone is given ecstasy and a few other drugs, and when they become addicted, they are killed and replaced by new people who can “better appreciate life”?
 Ooh here’s a better idea: the electrodes that stimulate the brain go in through the the eye sockets.)
 This is a good example of what happens when you try to create a rule to prevent an AI from doing something.
 I was trying to come up with a very concrete rule that would prevent an AI from sticking electrodes in our brains, given the example with the mouse.
 I failed.